gokulkrishh/demo-progressive-web-app/README.md

   4. In browser, open [http://localhost:3000](localhost:3000)

-  5. Load the page, turn on offline network throttling.
+  5. Load the page, turn on airplane mode or offline network throttling.
 To see the cached resources offline.

 ## Todo's